tim-c-london/tim-c-london.github.io/_posts/2022-08-27-niche-zero-from-zero-to-hero.markdown

 ---

-These three points are the most important ones in my experience.
-Let's throw in a few more.
+These three points are the most important ones in my experience to make filter coffee taste better with the Niche.
+Let's throw in a few more which are also applicable to making espresso.

 #### 4. A controversial one, but... try grinding from frozen
 Freezing the beans is an entirely different topic and I know how cumbersome and wasteful it is.
 However, some people have noticed that grinding from frozen changes the amount and kind of fines produced (see Scott Rao's link above).
 Personally I haven't researched the effects enough as I'm freezing the beans for preservation reasons.
 As an anecdotal evidence though, I'm able to agitate the V60 very aggressively at any moment without negative effects on the drawdown time with the coarse enough grind.
 Moreover, the espresso extraction process from frozen beans consistently looks much better visually with less noticeable channelling, but again I have no further data.